Revolt of the Comuneros (New Granada)

 The Revolt of the Comuneros was a popular uprising in the Viceroyalty of New Granada (now Colombia and parts of Venezuela) against the Spanish authorities from March through October 1781.
-The revolt was in reaction to the increase in taxation to raise funds for the defense of the region against the British, a rise in the price of tobacco and brandy, which were part of the late eighteenth-century Bourbon reforms.
+The revolt was in reaction to the increase in taxation to raise funds for the defense of the region against the British and a rise in the price of tobacco and brandy.
+These were part of the late eighteenth-century Bourbon Reforms.

 The initial revolt was local and not well known outside the region of Socorro, but in the late nineteenth century, historian Manuel Briceño saw the massive revolt as a precursor to independence.
 Prior to the 1781 revolt, residents in New Granada had protested, at times violently, against crown policy implementation there between 1740 and 1779.

+Background

+Spain formally declared war on Britain on 21 June 1779, thus beginning the Anglo-Spanish War (1779–1783).
+In February 1782, Menorca fell to a combined French and Spanish fleet and with the capture of the Floridas, these constituted significant successes for Spain.

+However, the largest effort was devoted to the Great Siege of Gibraltar (1779–1783), which even after three years made little progress despite enormous expenditures of both money and men.
+The imposition of heavy taxes and "voluntary" donations to pay for the war caused unrest in much of the Spanish Empire, including the 1781 Revolt of the Comuneros (New Granada) in New Granada.
+In the end, the Spanish siege of Gibraltar absorbed British resources that might otherwise have been used in the Americas but left them with little to show for their investment.